French Cookery School LE PISTOU - Uzès, South of France

-Our cooking classes and wine tastings are flexible, easy-going and fun.
-Fees include cookery demonstrations and/or wine tastings plus lunch, and you will take home all the information, checklists, recipes and tasting notes you might need to practice your new skills.
+Our classes are flexible, easy-going and fun.
+Fees include hands-on cooking sessions, lunch with wine, and you will take home all information, checklists, recipes and tasting notes you need to practice your new skills.

 This website is updated regularly, but if you have additional questions you can write to us at email@example.com, or ring us @ +33(0)777234157.